freecivx/freecivx/README.md

 FreecivX.net is free and open source software.
 The Freeciv C server is released under the GNU General Public License, while the Freeciv-web client is released under the GNU Affero General Public License.
 The 3D models are also "open source" and must be made free and open source.
 See [License](LICENSE.md) for the full license document.

-FreecivX.net is a game about history.
+FreecivX.net is a game about history, technology and human achievements.
 The developers of this game encourages peace and technological development as a winning strategy.

 Live servers